 I believe in the healing power of the unconscious, symbols, and each individual's psyche, which is activated if we stay long enough in a relationship with the therapist and with the images and opposites that emerge in his unconscious.
 During my studies, I paid a lot of attention to early relational trauma and the concept of complex trauma (C-PTSD Judith Herman) and its consequences.
 I explored how early relational trauma manifests in individuals and in psychotherapy and how it impacts mental health.
 Often, healing the "mother wound" (Webster) represents long and deep self-work that requires dedication to exploring the causes of one's symptoms.
 In this process, we often encounter concepts such as high sensitivity, various addictions, depression, existential anxiety, inferiority complexes, and low self-esteem.
 Based on numerous studies (Besser Van Der Kolk), the healing of complex trauma is a true "epidemic of today's society."
 The mother wound is often an intergenerational phenomenon, which is why I am very interested in raising awareness in both Slovenia and the broader border region where I live and work.
 For this purpose, I founded the Epiona Institute in 2022, a center for lifelong learning through symbols and art.

-Since March 2024, I have been a member of the executive committee of the Slovenian Association for Analytical Psychology (SZAP), where I promote Carl Gustav Jung's ideas in Slovenia and beyond, and the association enables the study of Jungian analysis in Slovenia (IAAP router program).
+Since March 2024, I have been a member of the Executive Board of the Slovenian Association for Analytical Psychology (SZAP), where together with my colleagues, we promote the ideas of Carl Gustav Jung in Slovenia and beyond.
+The association also facilitates the study of Jungian analysis in Slovenia (IAAP route program).
 I am also a member of the movements Analysis and Activism and Jungianeum.
-I have been a member of the CPPK (Center for Psychotherapy and Psychosocial Assistance Koper) for several years.
+I have been a member of the CPPK (Center for Psychotherapy and Psychosocial Support Koper) for several years.
 In October 2024, I became a teaching analyst among Jungian analysts at the Sigmund Freud University in Ljubljana.

 "Perhaps all the dragons in our lives are princesses